innerdvations/genava/README.md

 * [Andreas Gohr](http://www.splitbrain.org/personal) for the original PHP monsterid library and concept.
 * [Gabriele D'arrigo](https://github.com/gabrieledarrigo) for the nodejs conversion this was based on.
-* [Ketherine Garner] (http://kathgarner.com/) for creating the hand-drawn monster theme "Lemm".
+* [Katherine Garner](http://kathgarner.com/) for creating the hand-drawn monster theme "Lemm".